-Note: This function is available only if it is supported by your service provider.
+Note: This menu is available only when your SIM card supports Service Dialing Numbers.

 Checking the Memory Status

 You can check how many names and numbers are stored in the Phonebook, in both SIM card and the phone memory.
 You can also see the capacity of both memories.